Varicocele Treatment in Tucson AZ

 A varicocele embolization is a minimally invasive procedure.
 During a varicocele embolization, a coil or embolic fluid is inserted into the enlarged vein via a catheter.
 Once in proper position, the coil or embolic fluid is able to divert blood flow away from the enlarged vein, thus reducing the amount of blood supplied to the testicles.

 Your body’s vascular system should then fix itself by rerouting the extra blood to healthy veins.
 The dysfunctional varicoceles will gradually become closed off, leaving only a healthy circulatory system behind.

-If you suspect you may have varicocele issues related to either pain or a reduced chance of pregnancy, schedule an appointment to speak with Dr. Peter Burrows today.
+If you suspect you may have varicocele issues related to either pain or a reduced chance of pregnancy, contact our urology clinic to speak with board-certified urologist Dr. Peter Burrows today.
 Give us a call at (520) 731-0600 to schedule an appointment in Tucson.